Ircama/freetz-ble/ble-adv-telink/README.md

 -----------------------------------------

-# AT firmware design principle - Original description (English translation from Chinese)

-The following comments come from the original code (AT version 0.7.4) and might be now partially superseded by the modifications.
+Note: comments come from the original code (AT version 0.7.4), English translation from Chinese.

-## AT Design Principles

-Added comments to some files

 ## AT mode selection and conversion